 - Operating Hours

 - Library of Congress – Newspaper and Current Periodicals Reading Room, BY APPOINTMENT ONLY: Monday, Wednesday, Thursday, 8:30 a.m. - 9:30 p.m.; Tuesday, Friday, Saturday, 8:30 a.m. - 5 p.m.

 - Georgetown Library Peabody Room – Monday and Wednesday, 11 a.m. - 7 p.m. and second and fourth Saturdays, 9:30 a.m. - 5:30 p.m.

 - Collections through DigDC, and electronic subscriptions such as The Evening Star will continue to be available online at dclibrary.org.

-- The Memory Lab will move to Northeast Library, 330 7th St. NE.
-Services will be by appointment.
+- The Memory Lab is now open at the Northeast Library, 330 7th St. NE.
+Services are by appointment.

-- The Studio Lab will move to the Shepherd Park (Juanita E. Thornton) Library, 7420 Georgia Ave.
+- The Studio Lab is open at the Shepherd Park (Juanita E. Thornton) Library, 7420 Georgia Ave.
 NW.
-Services will be by appointment and will include audio recordings and post-production for video, audio and music.
-Music recordings will not be available.
+Services are by appointment and include audio recordings and post-production for video, audio and music.
+Music recordings are not available.